simondotm/beeb-vsc/README.md

 - BeebAsm functions (`RND`, `CHR$`, `LO` etc.)
 - BeebAsm directives (`SAVE`, `EQUB`, `ORG` etc.)
 - Op-code information (description, bytecode, cycles etc.)
-- TODO: symbols and labels
+- Symbols and labels show the line of code where they are declared

 ## References:
 The various types of reference navigation options available within VS Code via the context menu (right-click on a symbol or label).